Execution Model#

 Abstract Machine#

-A tile kernel is executed by logical thread blocks that are organized in a 1D, 2D, or 3D grid.
+A tile kernel is executed by logical thread blocks organized in a 1D, 2D, or 3D grid.

-Each block is executed by a subset of a GPU, which is decided by the implementation, not the programmer.
-Each block executes the body of the kernel.
-Scalar operations are executed serially by a single thread of the block, and array operations are collectively executed in parallel by all threads of the block.
+Each block runs on a subset of a GPU defined by the underlying compiler implementation.
+Every block executes the body of the kernel: scalar operations run serially on a single thread, while array operations run collectively in parallel across all threads of the block.

-Explicit synchronization or communication within a block is not permitted, but it is allowed between different blocks.
+Explicit synchronization or communication within a block is not permitted, but is allowed between different blocks.

 Execution Spaces#

-SIMT code is the execution space that includes all CUDA SIMT targets.
-Note: This has historically been called device code, but we avoid this term to prevent ambiguity.
+SIMT code — all CUDA SIMT targets.
+(Historically called device code; we avoid that term to prevent ambiguity.)

 Tile Functions#